sbmelvin/NiftyButton/README.md

 ```

 ##Creating a button using Interface Builder:
 Use NiftyButton like any other subclass of a UIKit class.
 Drag a UIButton into the view you wish to display the button, set its class to NiftyButton, make your IBOutlet and IBAction connections, and customize your button in code.
+If you are using iOS7, make sure you explicitly choose the Custom button type in interface builder.
+Not doing so will cause the buttons to darken when highlighted.

 ##Creating a button *entirely* in Interface Builder:
 If you're simply setting a color theme across all UIControlStates, then it's possible to create a button entirely in IB.